Nate Schierholtz

-Nathan John "Nate" Schierholtz (born February 15, 1984) is an American former professional baseball right fielder.
+Nathan John Schierholtz (born February 15, 1984) is an American former professional baseball right fielder.
 He played in Major League Baseball (MLB) for the San Francisco Giants (2007–2012), Philadelphia Phillies (2012), Chicago Cubs (2013–2014), and Washington Nationals (2014).
 He also played in Nippon Professional Baseball (NPB) for Hiroshima Toyo Carp (2015).
 He won a bronze medal with the U.S. national baseball team at the 2008 Summer Olympics.

 Early life

 Schierholtz was born February 15, 1984, in Reno, Nevada.
 His parents were Vai Sr., and Karen Schierholtz, and he was the oldest of four children (Cainan; Vai Jr.; and Sophia).
 He attended San Ramon Valley High School in Danville, California, the same high school as future San Francisco Giants teammate Randy Winn.
 At San Ramon Valley, he served as the team captain.

 College career

 Following high school, Schierholtz played for Chabot College, a community college located in Hayward, California.
 He spent the 2003 season with Chabot, starting at third base.
 In his lone season at Chabot, he was named an All-American.